DCC-Lab/PyHardwareLibrary/README-USB.md

 1. The **bInterfaceClass** (0x03) says that if you choose interface #0, then you will be speaking to a Human Interface Device, which typically means keyboard, mouse, etc...
 The **bInterfaceSubClass** and protocol are sufficient for the computer to determine whether or not it can manage it.
 In this case, the **bInterfaceProtocol** says it acts like a keyboard.
 2. We don't need to dig deeper in Human Interface Devices at this point, but the computer will communicate with the device with accepted protocols on endpoint 0.
 3. Some devices (in fact, most scientific equipment) will be "*serializable*".
 When this information is included in the USB Interface Descriptor, the system will have sufficient information to create a virtual serial port.
 At that point, the device will "appear" as a regular serial device (COM on Windows, `/dev/cu.*` on macOS and Linux).
-You can then connect to it like an old-style serial port.
+You can then connect to it like an old-style serial port just like the good ol'days with bauds, stop bits and parity, possible handshakes and all (this is a separate discussion).

 ### Input and output endpoints